-Polly Jones, Office Manager
+Polly Jones, Office Manager & Membership Coordinator

 Polly grew up in Chicago and attended the University of Wisconsin.
 Most of her career has been spent working in the roller coaster world of nonprofits, and she is thrilled to have landed on the Coastal Mountains Land Trust team.
 Polly moved to Maine 20 years ago from Portland, Oregon - trading rain for snow - and couldn't be happier.
 Polly loves all the four-season outdoor activities Maine has to offer.
 In the summer of 2017 she finally conquered Mt.
 Katahdin.

-As Land Protection Manager, Heather has the privilege of working with landowners to conserve their property.
+As Land Protection Program Director, Heather has the privilege of working with landowners to conserve their property.
 Heather rejoined the staff recently, having previously worked for the Land Trust from 2004-2008 in the same role.
 She has a Masters Degree in Community Planning with a focus on Land Use from the University of Southern Maine's Muskie School of Public Policy.
 Before joining the Land Trust the first time, she previously worked for Sudbury Valley Trustees in Massachusetts and the City of San Diego's Conservation Planning Initiative.
 After living for several years in New Hampshire, she has returned home to Maine with her husband and son to be near family and enjoy all that the Midcoast area has to offer.

-Jack Shaida, Land Protection Specialist
+Jack Shaida, Stewardship and Land Protection Manager

 Growing up in New York, Jack moved to coastal Maine and to attend the College of the Atlantic, where he studied environmental law and policy.
 While in school he interned with the Land Trust.
 After graduating with a degree in Human Ecology in 2018, Jack moved up the coast from Bar Harbor, returning to the Land Trust to help with stewardship, community engagement, development, and map making.
 Currently, Jack is leading the Land Trust's 2019 conservation planning project.
-Jack spends his free time, cooking, hiking, skiing, biking, paddling, and rock climbing.
+Jack spends his free time cooking, hiking, skiing, biking, paddling, and rock climbing.